 Working at heights is a high risk activity and a leading cause of death and serious injury in Australia.

-- 359 workers were killed following a fall from a height—11% of all workers killed over this period.
+- 122 workers were killed following a fall from heights.

 - Ensure any work involving the risk of a fall is carried out on the ground or on a solid construction.

 - Provide safe means to access and exit a workplace.

 - Minimise the risk of falls by providing a fall prevention device, work positioning system or a fall arrest system.

 The most effective way to protect workers from the risk of falling is to eliminate the need to work at heights.
 Other preventative measures include installing a fall prevention device.

 - This includes any equipment that is designed to prevent a fall when someone is temporarily working at heights, which once in place doesn’t need any further adjustment by workers using it, for example guard rails or barriers.